javedulferdous/InSupport/TiiS/TiiS-Readme.md

 *  **testURL.py**: The source for our test dataset

+### Procedure
+Most of the code is contained in two folders: Eval, and GT.
+Inside of GT folder, existing the code will produce all the ground truth for each of the auxiliary segments, therefore, this folder needs to be executed first.
+The instruction running all code in the Eval folder is as follows:

+1. *Feature*_Eval.py
+2. Split_CSV_*Feature*.py
+3. Fetch_to_model_*Feature*.py
+4. Model_Eval_*Feature*.py

 ### Evaluation
 We keep updating our work to have a better performance using the model.